 *** Stories attached.

 He was the first guy I introduced to my parents.
 What I'm grateful for is that he introduced me to some amazing feelings during sex (ok, lovemaking).
 So at 20 I was like - whoah, there is something to this thing after all!
 I really enjoyed it with him, and I gained some confidence.
 Not long and I felt ready to get “more, bigger, better, different” things out there.
-I left him and I didn't even known the real reason why.
+I left him and I didn't even know the real reason why.
 Looking back, I suspect we got too close, too intimate and I was afraid to be ”seen”.
 Him being dumped had nothing to do with whom he was, but with whom I had become.
-You see, with his consent I started dancing in a strip club, and somehow I thought I could have it all.
+You see, with his consent I started dancing in a nightclub, and somehow I thought I could have it all.

 Then came Gilbert (that is a really weird made-up name, but whatever), and that love was more mature.
 It was rather love at “second sight”.
 He was a total charmer when we met and I wanted to see more of him, but I didn’t feel crazy about him at all at first.
 We started a long-distance relationship and in about 6 months I moved in with him.
-I developed some really strong feelings for him, and we eventually made quite a solid couple.
+I developed some really strong feelings for him, and we eventually made for quite a solid couple.
 Upon moving, I insisted on sleeping alone at nights as I was a light sleeper.
-The first night I cried so much, sleeping in a different bedroom, and for the first time in my life I wanted my mum next to me to tell me what to do.
+The first night I cried so much, sleeping in the guest bedroom, and for the first time in my life I wanted my mum next to me to tell me what to do.
 How to behave in this situation?
-Playing a house?
+Playing house?
 A wifey?

 After about a year when things seemed really nice, calm, no drama… I began to crave an adventure.
 Once again I felt like I needed “more, bigger, better, different”.
-I entered some state of stress.
+I entered a state of stress.
 I missed the freedom dancing once gave me, let alone the independently made cash.
 So I run away from him into another country and back to work!

 His heartbreak was nerve wracking for me too, but I could not hold myself back.
 I wanted to run and run, be free, have more space, and feel independent.
 In fact, I was just running away from myself but I got stuck at being a little lost child.
-Fearful of not having enough, not being enough, and a strange feeling on missing out on something - that was very unsettling, that kind of anxiousness that somewhere some people are having a really great, fun life while I was at home with him, having dinners in, and watching Fraser.
+Fearful of not having enough, not being enough, and a strange feeling on missing out on something.
+It was very unsettling, that kind of anxiousness that somewhere some people were having a really great, fun life while I was at home with him, having dinners in, and watching Fraser.
 I was too young to appreciate that closeness and comfort (Argh, my heart is bleeding.
 I’d kill for this now!)

 You may think I was heartless (and a slut).
 I broke hearts along the way, too, but my heart got played with repeatedly.
 More often than not I cried when my little affairs finished or when I was madly in love with someone who was also madly in love with someone else.
-I had some terrible taste actually.
+I had a terrible taste for men actually.
 My then big love had a drug problem, another guy was an alcoholic and sadly, one man was married (and one day remembered so, then didn't call me again).